How to get rid of head lice – DW – 07/12/2024

 "There may be only one louse on the scalp that you can't detect.
 Especially on dark hair.
 If it lays eggs, it will lay them behind the ears and they are so small that they can be mistaken for dandruff," said Adler.

-Melero, meanwhile, said it would help if there was more of a culture of prevention with lice, just as there is with mosquitoes and malaria.
+Melero said it would help if there were more of a culture of prevention with lice, as there is with mosquitoes and malaria.

 "There are repellents that you can apply to the head to prevent lice from biting or laying eggs.
 It is also important to use a fine-toothed comb several days after the last time lice were seen on the head to eliminate any hidden eggs," Melero said.